transper-dev/MoveScript/README.md

 ### 2. Desktop Version (Windows .exe)
 For the best performance, offline use, and the ability to load your own local `.bvh` files instantly by dragging them into your folder:
-1. Go to the [Releases page](https://github.com/aristu138167/MotionCoder/releases) of this repository.
+1. Go to the [Releases page](https://github.com/transper-dev/MoveScript/releases) of this repository.
-2. Download the latest `MotionCoder Setup.exe`.
+2. Download the latest `MoveScript Setup.exe`.
 3. Install it and start coding!

 ---